rainbowdashlabs/sql-java/docs/02/tables.md

 # Creating a table

 Creating a table is the same in all databases.
-Lets start with recreating the two tables we used earlier
+Let's start with recreating the two tables we used earlier

 **player**